 For example, an entity with a fiscal year ended September 30, 2020, that spent $1,000,000 in the Provider Relief Fund by September 30, 2020, and an additional $500,000 in the Provider Relief Fund between September 30, 2020, and June 30, 2021, will show $0 on the September 30, 2020, SEFA and $1,500,000, including $1,000,000 in prior year expenditures, on the September 30, 2021, SEFA.

 This adjustment will result in single audits of these funds being pushed off until later in 2021 to allow providers and auditors additional time to prepare.
-Providers should be alert for guidance to be released in January 2021 related to the required HHS reporting in early 2021.
+At the time of this article, the reporting portal is open for registration only, and full reporting is not yet possible.
+Providers should be alert for guidance from HHS related to the required reporting and the opening of the reporting portal.
 You can find the most up-to-date guidance here.

 Throughout 2020, we have seen OMB and other federal awarding agencies allow for extensions of due dates and other administrative-burden relief items.
 The addendum includes information about currently active extensions to single audit due dates, including recipients and subrecipients that received COVID-19 funding with original due dates from October 1, 2020, through June 30, 2021.
 This update provides an extension for up to three months beyond the standard due date.
 It also includes details on how recipients of donated PPE and entities that donated PPE to other organizations should present these amounts on the SEFA.